uktrade/lite-api/README.md

 ## Installing endesive for document signing

-To digitally sign documents `endsesive` requires the OS library swig to be installed.
+To digitally sign documents `endesive` requires the OS library `swig` to be installed.
 To install run `sudo apt-get install swig`

 A `.p12` file is also required.
 Please see https://uktrade.atlassian.net/wiki/spaces/ILT/pages/1390870733/PDF+Document+Signing